 An integral part of the Training Unit is the firearms and less lethal weapons training.
 The Oakland County Sheriff's Office operates and maintains a firearms training center.
-In 2014, range instructors supervised 6,687 appointments allowing Deputies to fire a total of 246,232 rounds of ammunition.
-Deputies are also trained utilizing the Firearms Training System (FATS).
-This is a virtual video scenario based interactive training that reinforces the Deputy's vigorous Use of Force Training by providing high-stress shoot or no shoot scenarios.
+In 2015, Range Instructors supervised 6,598 shooters in the use of 180,279 rounds of ammunition.
+Deputies are also trained utilizing the Fire Arms Training System (FATS).
+This is a virtual video scenario based interactive training that reinforces the deputy's already vigorous Use of Force Training by providing high stress shoot or no shoot scenarios.
+In 2015, 875 Deputies were trained utilizing this technology.

-In 2014, 922 Oakland County Sheriff's Office employees were able to maintain their TASER and less-lethal qualifications.
-The Firearms Range personnel also maintain inventory and repairs for all Sheriff's Office weapons.
+In 2015, 922 Oakland County Sheriff's Office employees were able to maintain their Taser and less lethal qualifications.
+The Firearms Unit also maintains inventory and repairs for all Sheriff's Office weapon systems.

 The Training Unit establishes and maintains a wide variety of records relating to Sheriff's Office personnel.
-The Unit also manages ancillary functions, such as:
+The unit also manages ancillary functions, such as: